 - Whole hazelnuts – adds texture and flavour.

-- Vanilla extract, sugar or vanilla paste – to enhance the flavour.
+- Pure vanilla extract or paste – to enhance the flavour.

 - Powdered / Icing sugar – creates the ultimate shiny glaze when combined with the chocolate.

-- Dutch cocoa powder – adds a rich chocolate flavour and builds structure.
+- Cocoa powder – adds a rich chocolate flavour and builds structure.

 Serving: one Nutella and hazelnut bun